Resources

 How Shame Affects the Body and Mind

-6. Talk About It: Open up to a trusted friend or seek support from online forums or groups.
-Sharing your feelings can reduce isolation and increase understanding.
+6. Talk About It: Opening up about your feelings of shame with a trusted friend or in an online support group can reduce isolation and help you gain perspective.

 Understanding Anger Management

+Understanding anger management is key to navigating this emotion effectively.
 Anger is a universal emotion that we all experience.
 It’s a natural response to perceived threats or injustices, alerting us to situations that require attention and action.
 Remember, feeling anger is normal and part of the human experience.
 You are not alone in this; your feelings of anger are a natural part of being human.

 Anger can help us set boundaries, advocate for ourselves, and manage difficult situations.
 Moreover, anger can motivate positive change, making us more resilient and encouraging us to stand up for our values.
 Anger can aid personal growth and social change when properly understood and directed.

 In his article “The Value of Anger: 16 Reasons It’s Good to Get Angry” (GoodTherapy, 2017), Moshe Ratson discusses the benefits of experiencing anger.
 When anger feels difficult to control, it can become a challenge.
 But it’s a challenge you can overcome.
 Understanding and managing your anger is not just about regaining control; it’s about empowerment.
 It’s about recognising the signs of anger and having the tools to manage it effectively.
 It’s about taking charge of your emotions and your life.
 Mastering your anger is a significant step towards personal empowerment and control.

 Understanding Anger: How to Manage Anger